Postfix (software): Base configuration

 More complex Postfix implementations may include: integration with other applications such as SpamAssassin or Rspamd; support for multiple virtual domain names - and use databases such as MySQL to control complex configurations.

 Surveys

-Large: In Shodan scan results from middle February 2025, Postfix was detected 2.57 million times, Exim 2.56 million times.
+Large: In Shodan scan results from middle Augist 2026, Postfix was detected 2.1 million times, Exim 1.9 million times.
 Some sites block Shodan probes, but it is unclear whether this would materially affect the Postfix to Exim ratio.

-Small: In a 10 times smaller study published on February 1, 2025 by E-Soft, Inc., 0.21 million mail servers ran Postfix, making it a distant second behind Exim with 0.31 million.
+Small: In a 10 times smaller study published on August 1, 2026 by E-Soft, Inc., 0.18 million mail servers ran Postfix, making it a distant second behind Exim with 0.25 million.
 The E-Soft survey is often cited, but it reports on a much smaller population than Shodan.